Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "Julian, babe.
 What *kind* of suspicions?
 I don’t mean to push but this is kinda important."

 He waved his hands expressively, though the expression was mostly lost bewilderment. "...I wonder if I wasn’t, uh, like a beta version of some of that spacemagic.
 Or, like, the test bed, anyway.
 And they were really interested in us as a species for a long time, we know that.
-And then the Gao once they’d made contact...Deathworlders."
+And then the Gao once they’d made contact...
+Deathworlders."

 "So…?"